K-S-K/CV/Articles/30_BBCAD/Article.md

 ### The Data Storage Service

-- It implements the Board Projects Storage in the database (currently, it is In-Memory DB).
+- It implements the Board Projects Storage in the database (currently, it is an in-memory DB).
 - It provides the requested Prototype Board Project for the **Behavior Controller** and applies changes to the particular project selected by its identifier.

 ### The API Server